 Chips can be seasoned with a wide variety of flavors using oil and emulsion sprays, solid coatings or other processes.
 The seasoning operation uses a rotating drum or vibrating conveyor process to ensure consistent coating of the seasoning.
 The chips are then packaged by weight for shipment.

 Oil Measurements: Oil content is usually between 25 and 35% and is generally dependent upon the moisture displaced in the process.
-Oil content impacts product flavor, and is measured using the same NIR transmitter that measures moisture at the fryer exit.
+Oil content impacts product flavor and is measured using the same NIR sensor that measures moisture at the fryer exit.

-A PSC MCT-466SF (NIR) transmitter is typically mounted within 6 to 16” of the product and a few meters after the fryer exit, to allow for airborne steam oil emulsion to dissipate.
-The stainless-steel housing and IP-65 rating of the transmitter ensure reliable online operation and washdown compatibility.
+A PSC MCT-466SF (NIR) sensor is typically mounted within 6 to 16” of the product and a few meters after the fryer exit, to allow for airborne steam oil emulsion to dissipate.
+The stainless-steel housing and IP-65 rating of the sensor ensure reliable online operation and washdown compatibility.

 The QuikCheck (NIR) benchtop analyzer may also be used either in the laboratory or at-line for quick, accurate and reliable samples testing.